-If there is someone in your life - whether they are someone you know or not, but they are putting bad juju on you and your business, get them out!
+If there is someone in your life — whether they are someone you know or not — who is putting bad juju on you and your business, then get them out!
 Unfollow them on social media, stop communicating with them where possible and move on.
 You do not need anyone telling you that you aren’t capable!
 You are and you deserve awesome people supporting you every step of the way.

 13. Set up canned responses.